Step by Step Setup

 • Choose a recording mode:

-• Listen to the final group movement recording via speakers (Decoder) or headphones (Binaural Decoder).
+• Listen to the final group movement via speakers (Decoder) or headphones (Binaural Decoder).

 Finalizing & Exporting